mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

     cat_field: str = Field(alias="catField")
 ```

-We added `typename__` to this query, and by it's value pydantic determines which model to chose.
+We added `typename__` to this query, and by its value pydantic determines which model to choose.

 ## Leading underscores

 Ariadne Codegen 0.7 will remove leading `_` from field names.
-Fields with `_` are ignored by pydantic and it was impossible to save value of such fields.
+Fields with `_` are ignored by pydantic and it is impossible to save the value of such fields.

-## Removal of `mixin` directive from operation sent to server
+## Removal of `mixin` directive from operation sent to a server

-We support custom `mixin` directive, which allows extending of generated types.
-In 0.7 we are removing it from operation string included in generated client's methods.
-This directive is only used in process of generation and caused servers to return error becouse of of unknown directive.
+We support a custom `mixin` directive, which allows extending of generated types.
+In 0.7 we are removing it from the operation string included in generated client's methods.
+This directive is only used in the process of generation and caused servers to return errors because of an unknown directive.

 ## `process_schema` plugin hook

-Plugins can now define `process_schema` hook to change schema before Codegen uses it for generation.
-From now we allow invalid schemas to be parsed from files or url, and then we call this plugin hook.
-After `process_schema` is finished processed schema must pass `graphql.assert_valid_schema` validation.
+Plugins can now define a `process_schema` hook to change schema before Codegen uses it for generation.
+From now on we allow invalid schemas to be parsed from files or URLs, and then we call this plugin hook.
+After `process_schema` is finished, the processed schema must pass `graphql.assert_valid_schema` validation.

-For example it can be used to add Apollo Federation directives definitions:
+For example, it can be used to add Apollo Federation directives definitions:

 ```py
 class MyPlugin: